 Marry me chicken is about to become your new favorite chicken recipe!
-This crowd-pleaser takes juicy, tender chicken breasts and marries them with an incredible parmesan cream sauce, sun dried tomatoes, and fresh basil for a rich, flavorful main course everyone will love.
+This crowd-pleaser takes juicy, tender chicken breasts and marries them with an incredible parmesan cream sauce, sun-dried tomatoes, and fresh basil for a rich, flavorful main course everyone will love.

-What Makes Marry Me Chicken So Good
+🍗 What Makes This Recipe So Good

 - If your partner isn’t already head-over-heels in love with you then one bite of this chicken recipe will have them ready to propose!
-Okay, maybe we can’t guarantee that, but that’s the theory behind the name!
+Okay, maybe we can’t guarantee that, but that’s one theory behind the name!
 Marry me chicken is a dish so incredible that you’ll hear music, see hearts floating in the air, and feel compelled to profess your undying adoration.
 Serve with caution.

 - Given the rich flavors of the sauce, it’s almost hard to believe how simple this recipe is!
 It doesn’t need any fancy sides or anything, either.
 I like to pair my marry me chicken with some garlic butter parsley potatoes or some air fryer asparagus.
 You could always serve it with a little pasta or palmini, too.
 Easy, satisfying, and delicious!

 - This chicken dish is naturally keto-friendly, low carb, and gluten free.
 No adjustments needed!